The Deep Dive, Getting to the Bottom of Daylight Saving Time

 - University Rankings Uncover Underbelly of DST & Time Zones

-For Top Performance Must Dump Them - Delay Reduces Life Expectancy
+For Top Performance Must Dump Them - Delay & Improper Time Zones Reduce Life Expectancy

-- Flipping the Incline … Low Delays Grow Population
+Dark Mornings Reduce Your Home's Value - Flipping the Time-Zone/DST Incline … Low Delays Grow Population

 - DST Choices